Test Your Ovarian Reserve to Determine Fertility Potential

 How to Test Your Egg Quality

 A blood sample is obtained between the 3rd through the 5th day of your menstrual cycle and it can provide useful information about your ovarian reserve.
-For your convenience, we offer this test at the offices of Frozen Egg Bank, Inc. located in Orange County, Southern California.
+For your convenience, we offer this test at West Coast Fertility Centers located in Orange County, Southern California.
 Our ovarian reserve panel consists of the following blood hormone levels: FSH, LH, Estradiol, TSH and Anti-Mullerian Hormone (AMH).
 You can calculate the correct day to undergo this testing by documenting the first full day of menstrual bleeding and contacting our center to schedule your tests: 714-513-1399.

 How to Read Your FSH Level

 There can be some variation in FSH levels from month to month but generally speaking, high levels of FSH indicate that your ovarian reserve is low and egg quality may be diminished.
 In humans, there is a normal physiologic rise in FSH levels with increasing age which can signal lower pregnancy rates.

 The graph above shows that blood levels of FSH on cycle days 3 through 5 can suggest reassuring or non-reassuring ovarian reserve.